 Algorithm Notes

-RSA Using keys less than 2048 bits
+RSA Using Keys less than 2048 bit

-DSA OpenSSH only supports 1024-bit keys
+DSA Using Keys less than 2048 bit

 Table 4: Non Approved Algorithms from bound OpenSSL module

 3 Cryptographic Module Ports and Interfaces

 As a software-only module, the module does not have physical ports.
 For the purpose of the FIPS 140-2 validation, the physical ports are interpreted to be the physical ports of the hardware platform on which it runs.